Salt-Free Water Conditioning in El Cajon, CA.

-Salt-Free Conditioning for El Cajon homes, done by licensed San Diego County technicians.
-San Diego water routinely tests at 17 to 20 grains per gallon of hardness.
-That is among the hardest municipal water in California.
+Salt-Free Conditioning for El Cajon homes, done by experienced San Diego County technicians.
+San Diego water routinely tests hard.
+That is well past the 10-grain mark where water is considered hard.

-What salt-free conditioning looks like in El Cajon
+What salt-free water conditioning looks like in El Cajon

 El Cajon households deal with serious scale from 20-to-28 gpg water, and a salt-free PF1025 TAC system is often the most practical solution because it stops that scale from forming without adding sodium to already-hard water, without requiring regular salt bag purchases, and without discharging brine.
 For a budget-conscious Bostonia or Fletcher Hills homeowner who's replacing their second water heater in a decade, preventing the third failure is worth more than the system costs.
 The catalytic media works equally well in El Cajon's summer heat as in cooler areas because performance depends on contact time with the water, not ambient temperature.

-What's included in salt-free conditioning in El Cajon?
+What's included in salt-free water conditioning in El Cajon?

 - Free in-home water test to measure your actual hardness level before recommending any system